ArkinSolomon/sakura-docs/docs/commands.md

 ### Permissions

 Performing operations on files require permissions granted by the executor.
-These
+These permissions can be checked using the [`canRead()`](/functions#canreadltpathgt-gt-boolean) and [`canWrite()`](/functions#canwriteltpathgt-gt-boolean) functions.
+Unauthorized attempts on a file will result in an error, and cause the program to be terminated immedatly, with all operations that occur before the attempted operation being undone.

 ### The Root & Relative Paths